makrai/notes/wang21-depres-speech-cnn.md

 # Abstract

-* goal: objective evaluation of depression based on intelligent technology to
+* goal: objective evaluation of depression based on intelligent technology
   * early diagnosis and treatment of patients
-  * abnormal speech features of patients with depression are related to their
+  * abnormal speech features of patients with depression
   * limited performance of traditional feature extraction methods for speech
   * from the conclu: problem of small fluctuation of emotion in daily speech
 * we suggest 3D-CBHGA
-  * Three-Dimensional Convolutional filter bank with Highway Networks and Bidirectional GRU (Gated Recurrent Unit) with an Attention mechanism, which
+  * Three-Dimensional Convolutional filter bank with Highway Networks and Bidirectional GRU (Gated Recurrent Unit) with an Attention mechanism
   * two key strategies
     * The three-dimensional feature extraction of the speech signal is time-eff
     * Based on the attention mechanism in the GRU network,